-Onsite remarketing is much more than pop-ups – this guide unpacks what it can do for your conversion rate optimization and more
+Onsite remarketing is much more than pop-ups.
+This guide unpacks what it can do for eCommerce conversion rate optimization and more.

 The concept of onsite remarketing is not necessarily a new one, but it’s often misunderstood.

 In this guide, we’ll unpack what it is and how to apply it to your marketing activity.
 At Yieldify, we’ve been doing onsite remarketing for 5 years and created over 200,000 campaigns – so we hope that you’ll be able to take our learnings with you!

 If ‘offsite’ remarketing is like waiting for someone to leave your store before trying to entice them back, onsite remarketing is roughly the equivalent of having a helpful sales associate engage them while they’re still in-store.

 Also known as behavioral targeting, onsite remarketing involves creating a data-driven strategy to engage visitors while they’re on your website.

 While many people consider onsite remarketing as consisting solely of exit intent pop-ups and lightboxes, the truth is that a strong onsite remarketing strategy is much more.
 It draws heavily on the principles of behavioral psychology in order to deliver an effective, agile way to engage your visitors that static UX simply can’t achieve.